 This wood heater has a manufacturer-set minimum low burn rate that must not be altered.
 It is against federal regulations to alter this setting or otherwise operate this wood heater in a manner inconsistent with operating instructions in this manual.

 Before using the insert, the following steps should be completed:

-• Empty the combustion chamber and install the air control handle (A) with the set screw (B) as shown below:
+• Install the air control handle (A) with the set screw (B) as shown below: